 Researchers believe that the reduced sunlight has an effect on our brains and reduces the levels of serotonin (the feel-good hormone that helps our mood and regulates sleep).

-Those at particular risk from experiencing seasonal affective disorder symptoms are young females and those who have a family history of depression.
+Those at particular risk from experiencing the symptoms of seasonal affective disorder are young females and those who have a family history of depression.

-What can help if you are experiencing seasonal affective disorder symptoms?
+What can help if you are experiencing seasonal affective disorder?

 There are several options available for those suffering from SAD.